Christmas Decor Trends 2026 — What's In This Year

 - Burlap and farmhouse beige — The neutral-natural trend is moving toward actual naturals (wood, botanicals), not artificial burlap

-- Oversized plastic inflatables — Still popular, but separate from the elevated aesthetic direction of 2026
+- Oversized plastic inflatables — Still popular, but separate from the refined aesthetic direction of 2026

 Frequently Asked Questions